regularcoder/regularcoder/reading.md

    > This book has an excruciatingly slow first portion where nothing much happens.
 Just like the first book in this series, however, it gradually built up to a very exciting second-half.
    >
    > I hope Sanderson leaves out the fat from the other books in this series (he's still writing them).

+7. Tender is the Night by F. Scott Fitzgerald (4.5/5) on [04-12-2016]

+   > Dick Diver is a promising young psychiatrist who moves to Europe and begins a slow and terrible decline when he marries a wealthy American woman who is recovering from schizophrenia.
+   >
+   > Book one in this novel is centered around Rosemary, a young actress touring with her mother, who meets Dick at a resort and falls in love with him.
+I found it an absolute drag to read.
+No amount of beautiful prose was able to elevate what are essentially humdrum events.
+   >
+   > The rest of the novel, starting from book two which is a flashback to when Dick first encounters his future wife Nicole, seemed very, very different to me in substance as well as style.
+If I had stopped reading at book one I would have rated this as a 2/5.
+If I had skipped book one and read the rest I would have rated it as 5/5.
+   >
+   > Here is a line I enjoyed: *These dead, he knew them all, their weather-beaten faces with blue flashing eyes, the spare violent bodies, the souls made of new earth in the forest-heavy darkness of the seventeenth century.*
+   >
+   > *"Good-by my father - good-by all my fathers"*